crownstone/bluenet/docs/PROTOCOL.md

 After connecting, you should first read the session data from the [Crownstone service](#crownstone-service).
 The session data is [ECB encrypted](#ecb-encryption) with the basic key, or when in setup mode: the session key.
-After decryption, you should verify whether you have read and decrypted succesfully by checking if the validation is equal to **0xCAFEBABE**.
+After decryption, you should verify whether you have read and decrypted successfully by checking if the validation is equal to **0xCAFEBABE**.
 The session nonce and validation key will be different each time you connect.

 ![Session data](../docs/diagrams/session-data.png)